Rules

 General Rules

-All players will respect and adhere to the rules of TWBL and will conduct themselves in a sportsmanlike fashion.
-Taunting, berating, or other types of disrespectful conduct towards opponents/commissioners will not be tolerated.
+All players will respect and adhere to the rules of TWBL and conduct themselves in a sportsmanlike fashion.
+Taunting, berating, or other disrespectful conduct towards opponents or commissioners will not be tolerated.
 Any violations may result in an ejection from the game.
 Formal protests can be made to the commissioner on staff at your field.
 Judgment calls cannot be protested.
 Calls by the commissioner will be final.
 Rules not stated herein will follow the rules of Major League Baseball.
 And lastly, live your backyard wiffle ball dreams to the fullest and have fun.

 Equipment